zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ./mutt_oauth2.py ./.tokens/example.outlook.token --verbose --authorize
 ```

 If the above works, the muttrc file is ready for use with the main script.
+Note that it
+is possible to start over by simply deleting the token file and calling the hook script
+with \--authorize like above again.

 # Sample Configuration 3 - Gmail via oauth2